Muramasa: The Demon Blade: Plot

-Rescuing Torahime from the spider demon Tsuchigumo, Kisuke learns that she died while fleeing from the shoguns forces, and that her present life is a temporary gift from Amitabha.
-The two travel to Mount Fuji, where its native dragon god has gone berserk with rage after Japan's ley line energy is diverted to Edo, forcing a route into Heaven.
-The true culprit is the dark deity imprisoned in the Kuzuryu, the mad god Inugami.
-Upon being confronted, the possessed shōgun Tsunayoshi fatally wounds Torahime, who dies in Kisuke's arms: Kisuke then defeats Tsunayoshi and takes possession of the Kuzuryu.
-In the first ending, after the battle, Kisuke asks Amitābha to return the now-enlightened Torahime to life, then commits suicide as an act of defiance when his demand is refused.
-Torahime asks for her and Kisuke to be reincarnated so she can help him attain enlightenment.
-In the second ending, Kisuke arrives to find Tsunayoshi killed by the Jinkuro-possessed Momohime.
-Kisuke exorcises Jinkuro, and following Torahime's final request becomes Momohime's servant.
-The two then set out on a personal quest to locate all the Demon Blades causing conflict in Japan.
-In the third ending, after his battle, Kisuke is sent back in time to the day he first betrayed his employers through the Oboro Muramasa's power.
+Rescuing Torahime from the spider demon Tsuchigumo, Kisuke learns that she died while fleeing from Tsunayoshi's forces, and that her present life is a temporary gift from Amitābha.
+The two travel to Mount Fuji, where its native dragon god has gone berserk with rage after the energy of Japan's dragon veins are diverted to Edo, forcing a route into Heaven.
+The true culprit is Inugami, a mad god imprisoned in the Kuzuryu.
+In the first ending, the possessed Tsunayoshi is defeated by Kisuke after fatally wounding Torahime, who dies in Kisuke's arms.
+After the battle, Kisuke asks Amitābha to return the now-enlightened Torahime to life, then commits suicide as an act of defiance when his demand is refused.
+At Torahime's request, she and Kisuke are reincarnated, with Yuzuruha trying to helping them reunite.
+In the second ending, Tsunayoshi is killed by the Jinkuro-possessed Momohime, but Kisuke exorcises Jinkuro, and following Torahime's final request becomes Momohime's servant.
+The two set out on a personal quest to locate all the Demon Blades causing conflict in Japan.
+In the third ending, after defeating Inugami, Kisuke is sent back to the day he betrayed his employers by the Oboro Muramasa.
 His warning allows Torahime to foil the plot against her family, then Kisuke steals the Kuzuryu and sets off on a journey around the world to exhaust its power by striking down evil, promising to marry Torahime upon his return.